nwg/racket-wiki/Racket2.md

 * Make strings immutable.

 * Have `with-output-to-string` and friends take a body, not a thunk.
-The current form is better named `call-with-output-to-string`, in the general pattern of `with-x` begin syntax and `call-with-x` being a procedure.
+The current form is better named `call-with-output-to-string`, in the general pattern of `with-x` being syntax and `call-with-x` being a procedure.

 * Have `<`, `>` and others take 0 or more arguments (returning `#t` for the 0 and 1 argument cases).
 This would allow applying them to lists without fear, which would allow patterns like `(define (sorted? l) (apply < l))`